Table of Contents

 Does SAIL support static linking?

 Yes.
-Compile with -DBUILD_SHARED_LIBS=OFF
+Compile with -DBUILD_SHARED_LIBS=OFF.
+This automatically enables SAIL_COMBINE_CODECS.

 What are the competitors of SAIL?